Skill up

 An Aboriginal person skilling up through training.

-These short courses will be available from a range of training providers, including TAFE colleges, and will provide opportunities for people to upskill for jobs during the COVID-19 recovery phase.
+These short courses are available from a range of training providers, including TAFE colleges.

 Take a look at what's available